Here’s a few wedding day tips - from a Videography point of view:

 Communicate with Your Videographer:

-First of all, It’s super important to be open to communicating with your videographer, and making your preferences heard & understood.
-While trust can be given to our creative choices during the process, it’s awesome when couples offer their own tastes and preferences so that us videographers can start things off in a place of better understanding.
+First of all, It’s super important to be open to communicating with your videographer & photographer, and making your preferences heard & understood.
+While trust can be given to our creative choices during the process, communication is key when it comes to knowing when & where the day’s events are taking place, as well as any major preferences you may have for the final product.

 Plan Your Timeline with Video in Mind: